StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Choose your preferred **Payment method** – credit card or SEPA Direct Debit (a common payment method in the EU)

-That's it!
-By adding your payment details, you've switched to the paid plan and activated your Skribble Business.
+That’s it!
+You’ve switched to the paid plan and activated your Skribble Business by adding your payment details.